Bringing in the sheaves

-Harvest will begin in southwestern Minnesota soon.
 This time of year is payback time for farmers, the culmination of all their hard work during the crop season.
-Fifty years or more ago brought the same feelings of excitement in "bringing in the sheaves" as it does today, but it demanded a great deal more physical exertion.
-Back then, as now, the end of July or beginning of August the grain was ready to be harvested.
-Farmers read the Farmer's Almanac and watched the sky in hopes that severe weather would not damage or destroy the precious crop before it could be brought safely into a bin.
-It has been said that farmers are the biggest gamblers in the world and they mostly do it with all of their earnings in an attempt to bring their crops to a final payoff.
+Fifty years or more ago brought the same feelings of excitement to “bringing in the sheaves” as it does today, but it demanded a great deal more physical exertion.
+Back then, as now, at the end of July or beginning of August the grain was ready to be harvested.
+Farmers read the Farmers Almanac and watched the sky in hopes that severe weather would not damage or destroy the precious crop before it could be brought safely into a bin.
+It has been said that farmers are the biggest gamblers in the world — and they mostly do it with all of their earnings — in an attempt to bring their crops to a final payoff.
 Harvest is that payoff.
-If all goes well, there is a holiday-type of excitement that prevails as the threshing machine, gran racks and men carrying pitchforks pull into the first field.
+If all goes well, there is a holiday-type of excitement that prevails as the threshing machine, grain racks and men carrying pitchforks pull into the first field.

-A few hours before the threshing rig was set up (probably on the preceding day) the ripe grain was cut down and formed into twine-secured bundles with a binder machine.
-A work crew of young boys, and sometimes farm wives, would follow the binder in order to pick up the bundles and set them up in groups of six or eight shocks with the heads of grain on the tops.
+A few hours before the threshing rig was set up, probably on the preceding day, the ripe grain was cut down and formed into twine-secured bundles with a binder machine.
+A work crew of young boys, and sometimes farm wives, would follow the binder in order to pick up the bundles and set them up in groups of six to eight shocks with the heads of grain on the tops.
 The stronger workers would grab two bundles at a time to set up against each other.

-The grain would come out a spout on the side of the separator where the grain would be collected in heavy canvas sacks by two men who stood in a wagon holding the sacks until filled, and then moved them to the ends of the wagon.
-The grain haulers, whose job was to pull wagons up to the spout and out from under it when the wagon was full would then take the wagon up to the farmyard where the grain was dumped into the grainery.
+The grain would come out of a spout on the side of the separator where the grain would be collected in heavy canvas sacks by two men who stood in a wagon holding the sacks until filled, and then moved them to the ends of the wagon.
+The grain hauler, whose job was to pull wagons up to the spout and out from under it when the wagon was full, would then take the wagon up to the farmyard where the grain was dumped into the granary.
 The sacks were taken back out to the rig where they were used over and over again.